-The denim market in the UK: Is it all Blue Monday for Jeans?
+The denim market: Is it all Blue Monday for Jeans?

 It is no surprise that denim is at the centre of nearly every person’s wardrobe, look inside and there is always a trusty pair of jeans.
 The humble jean is worth £1.6 billion to the fashion market each year with people spending nearly £60 on jeans in a year.
 In the 143 years since the invention of the jean, what is next in the evolution of denim amongst the women’s, men’s and children’s markets?
 The latest Kantar Worldpanel data explores the current state of denim sales, how it is fairing against the rise in athleisure and how the market will evolve in the coming months.